Head of Collection Development and Management

 American Library Association

-Association of College and Research Libraries (Vice Chair/Chair Elect for the Women and Gender Studies Section)
+Association of College and Research Libraries (Chair of the Women and Gender Studies Section, 2021-2022)